FREE SHIPPING on orders over $65 International: over $250

 Japanese green teas, in particular, have the shortest shelf life.
 Notice their deep green color?
 Like sencha and gyokuro.
 Also, the very fresh, very grassy scent?
 That is one of the direct signs of how fresh they are.
 And with such freshness comes great responsibility.

 The shelf life of Japanese green tea can be prolonged by storing it in the fridge before opening.
-However, once you have opened it, it should be stored in a dark, dry, and ideally cool place.
+However, once you have opened it (the tea should be allowed to come to room temperature before opening after refrigeration to avoid condensation, which can damage the tea), it should be stored in a dark, dry, and ideally cool place.
 Outside of the fridge.

-You can tell your loose leaf Japanese tea has gone bad by the lack of a fresh grassy smell and slightly dull leaves, which are losing their green vibrancy.
-When brewed, the color will be dark and brown.
+You can tell your loose leaf Japanese tea has 'gone bad' by the lack of a fresh grassy smell and slightly dull leaves, which are losing their green vibrancy.
+When brewed, the color will be darker and brownish.

 do tea leaves go bad